 Alternative asset classes

 Real estate is land and everything that is permanently fixed to that land.
-Real estate is typically divided into residential, office, industrial, retail, hospitality and development sectors.
+Real estate is typically divided into residential, office, industrial, retail, and hospitality sectors.

 Investors can make direct real estate investments by buying the specific real estate asset or indirectly via real estate crowdfunding or real investment funds.

-Read more about the real estate asset class here!
+Read more about the main characteristics of the real estate asset class here!

 Private equity is the capital invested into private (e.g. unlisted) companies.
-While private equity investments have several similar characteristics with venture capital, private equity is usually invested in more established companies.
+While private equity investments have several similar characteristics to venture capital, private equity is usually invested in more established companies.